 Because of its round backplate shape, this switch doesn’t fit the regular British square or rectangular wall boxes.
 The corners of the back box (or the hole the switch is going into) WILL SHOW.

 It is perfectly possible to fit a European-style round back box, which the backplate will cover.
-We sell these boxes (please check the “What you need to know” section below), but this will require electrical work and decorating/plastering to make good the new wall box.
+We sell these boxes here.
+But this will require electrical work and decorating/plastering to make good the new wall box.

-Please be aware that we don’t accept returns of this product if you find that the necessary installation/decorating work is too extensive.
+Please be aware that we don’t accept returns of this product after 14 days if you find that the necessary installation/decorating work is too extensive.
 We kindly ask that you and your electrician make sure that they are aware of the back box incompatibility before ordering this product.

 What’s in the box?